jonimoreira/specs/2_5_0/docs/source/ontology.rst

 ---
 Concept Constraint Definition

-A set of selected components from the RM that represent constraints on the RM components in order to represent a domain concept.
+A set of selected CCMs from the RM that are constraints on the RM components in order to represent a domain concept.
+Therefore a CCD is composed of PCMs.
+In the implementation language there may be additional syntactic conventions required.

 PCM
 ---
 Pluggable Concept Model

 The name given to a CCM that has been constrained for use in a CCD.
-Through the constraints it defines a single concept based on syntactic data constraints as well as specified semantics.
+Through the constraints, a PCM defines a single concept based on syntactic data constraints as well as specified semantics.
 It is *pluggable* because it can be reused in multiple CCDs.

 Instance